-The Romans were the first to exploit the natural defensive capabilities of the place by building the first defensive walls at the settlement they called ‘Andegaves’.
-Many hundreds of years later, in the 9th century, the counts of Anjou construct fortifications, and other works (ditches) were built during the reign of Philip I (1052-1108) and Philip Augustus (1165-1223), later completed under the reign of St. Louis between 1230 and 1240.
+The Romans were the first to exploit the natural defensive capabilities of Angers by building the first defensive walls at the settlement they called ‘Andegaves’.
+Many hundreds of years later, in the 9th century, the counts of Anjou constructed fortifications, and other works (ditches) were built during the reign of Philip I (1052-1108) and Philip Augustus (1165-1223), later completed under the reign of St. Louis between 1230 and 1240.
 During this time the castle was transformed into a more habitable structure of some grandeur.

 This decoration and ornamentation of the castle continued under King René (1409-1480), the son of Louis II of Anjou (1377-1417), who built the ‘Châtelet’ and the magnificent garden filled with exotic plants and animals.

 Under the reign of Louis XIV (17th century), the castle became a prison and then during the French Revolution, it played an important military role.
 During World War II it was severely damaged (1944) by the bombing.
-The restoration began in 1945 by B. Vitry.
+The restoration began in 1945.

 Places to visit nearby